section-engineering-education/engineering-education/articles/internet-inconsistencies-with-r-programming/index.md

 - Some arithmetic experience

 ### <a href="Goals"></a>Goals
-One goal is to acknowledge internet gaps and discrepancies that may impact unaware individuals and groups.
+One goal is to acknowledge internet gaps that may impact unaware individuals and groups.
 An additional goal is to provide probable insights to internet complexities.

 _It is also important for readers to understand terms and content within scope._